 Boutique-styled hotels, Pantages included, seem to be on a full-size fridge kick.
 Which seems like a luxury item until you start to run through the logic.
-As in -- where is the closest place to Yonge & Elm I'd even begin to stock a full size fridge?
+As in - where is the closest place to Yonge and Elm I'd even begin to stock a full size fridge?
 I live in the city, and I couldn't even tell you the nearest Rabba or Hasty Market.

 The fridge would just be an unnecessary luxury until you factor in the geography of the room.
 In a small suite, you end up sleeping about 8 feet away from the fridge, and all its little fridge noises.
 Which feels not unlike sleeping in your kitchen.
 And the floor of my kitchen is not where I go to luxuriate.